 A framework for developing a school curriculum that supports Māori students to enjoy and achieve educational success as Māori.

-Principal, Roger Hornblow describes their two and a half year journey to build culturally inclusive practices at Pegasus Bay School.
+Principal, Roger Hornblow describes their two-and-a-half-year journey to build culturally inclusive practices at Pegasus Bay School.
 They began by involving whānau and the community to develop their place-based approach to learning.
 Consultation with the Ngāi Tūāhuriri Education Committee (Ngāi Tahu) was ongoing from the early stages of designing the new school.

 Place-based learning can help teachers practise a culturally responsive pedagogy which is grounded in the unique historical, cultural, and ecological contexts their students live and learn in.